Azure/azure-storage-net/README.md

 The Storage Client Library ships with the Microsoft Azure SDK for .NET and also on NuGet.
 You'll find the latest version and hotfixes on NuGet via the `WindowsAzure.Storage` package.

-This version of the Storage Client Library ships with the new storage version 2014-02-14.
+This version of the Storage Client Library ships with the storage version 2015-02-21.
 This storage version provides a preview of the Microsoft Azure File Service.
 For more details, please see the [Introducing Microsoft Azure File Service blog on MSDN] (http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/11/introducing-microsoft-azure-file-service.aspx).

 ### Via Git